Dylan Strome

-Dylan William Strome (born March 7, 1997) is a Canadian professional ice hockey center for the Washington Capitals of the National Hockey League.
-Ahead of the 2015 NHL Entry Draft, Strome was considered a top prospect, and was selected third overall by the Arizona Coyotes.
+Dylan William Strome (born March 7, 1997) is a Canadian professional ice hockey centre for the Washington Capitals of the National Hockey League (NHL).
+Ahead of the 2015 NHL entry draft, Strome was considered a top prospect, and was selected third overall by the Arizona Coyotes.
 He has also played for the Chicago Blackhawks.

 Playing career

-Junior
+Junior career and NHL draft

 Strome started to gain attention as a minor midget hockey player with the Toronto Marlboros of the Greater Toronto Hockey League (GTHL), where he was named the league's Player of the Year for the 2012–13 season.

 Strome was drafted second overall by the Ontario Hockey League (OHL)'s Erie Otters in the 2013 OHL Priority Selection, and played with the Otters for four seasons, beginning with the 2013–14 OHL season.
-On March 25, 2015, Strome won the 2015 OHL scoring title (129 points), narrowly beating-out fellow 2015 NHL Entry Draft prospect Mitch Marner (126 points).
+On March 25, 2015, Strome won the 2015 OHL scoring title (129 points), narrowly beating-out fellow 2015 NHL entry draft prospect Mitch Marner (126 points).
 Erie teammate and eventual NHL first overall draft pick Connor McDavid (120 points), who missed 21 games, finished third.
 Along with winning the scoring title, Strome set the Otters' team record for most points in a single season, narrowly edging former linemate Connor Brown.
 On May 22, 2017, in the Memorial Cup round robin, Strome scored a tournament single-game record seven points (four goals and three assists), leading the Otters to a 12–5 win over the Saint John Sea Dogs.

-Professional

-Arizona Coyotes

-Strome was drafted third overall by the Arizona Coyotes in the 2015 NHL Entry Draft.
-On July 6, 2015, he signed a three-year, NHL entry-level contract with Arizona.
+Strome was drafted third overall by the Arizona Coyotes in the 2015 NHL entry draft.
+On July 6, he signed a three-year, entry-level contract with Arizona.